 With time, I started to tweak the recipe.
 I found that adding a couple of optional ingredients improved them ever so slightly.

 Why add baking soda?

 If you like fluffy pancakes, a touch of baking soda will help achieve that.
 It doesn’t make a huge difference, but I usually add a pinch of baking soda to give them that extra rising ability.

-If you don’t add baking soda, the eggs still give them a fluffy quality, so not all is lost.
-What you don’t want to use it.
+If you don’t add baking soda, the eggs still give them a fluffy quality, so they will still be tasty if you don’t want to use it.

-Why did I add coconut oil (or sometimes ghee)?
+Why add coconut oil (or ghee)?

-Healthy 2 Ingredient Pancakes – Paleo Plantain Pancakes
+Healthy Paleo Plantain Pancakes Recipe

 Paleo Plantain Pancakes